shivasiddharth/GassistPi/README.md

 #COPY THE AUTHORIZATION CODE FROM THE BROWSER AND PASTE IT IN THE TERMINAL

-#DOWNLOAD THE src FILE PROVIDED IN from the github page AND PLACE IT IN /home/pi
-#MAKE gassist.sh EXECUTABLE

-cd /home/pi/src

-chmod u+x ./gassist.sh

-#CLOSE AND REOPEN TERMINAL

-sudo /home/pi/src/gassist.sh

 #TEST BY GIVING SOME VOICE COMMANDS BY TRIGGERING "HEY GOOGLE" FOLLOWED BY YOUR REQUEST
+google-assistant-demo

 #AFTER EVERYTHING IS WORKING PRESS "CTRL+C" TO COME OUT OF GOOGLE ASSISTANT